-The mysqldump client is a utility that performs logical backups, producing a set of SQL statements that can be run to reproduce the original schema objects, table data, or both.
-It dumps one or more MySQL database for backup or transfer to another SQL server.
+The mysqldump client utility performs logical backups, producing a set of SQL statements that can be executed to reproduce the original database object definitions and table data.
+It dumps one or more MySQL databases for backup or transfer to another SQL server.
 The mysqldump command can also generate output in CSV, other delimited text, or XML format.

 mysqldump requires at least the

 SHOW VIEW for dumped

 not used.
 Certain options might require other privileges as

 To reload a dump file, you must have the privileges required to

 execute the statements that it contains, such as the appropriate

 change the database collation.
 These may be used when dumping

 stored programs to preserve their character encodings.
 To reload